It’s Not the Whole Enchilada; it’s the Sauce.

-- Heat the lard or vegetable oil in a large skillet until hot or shimmering, over medium-high heat.
-Slowly add the strained mole sauce which will instantly start to sizzle.
-Continue adding till it is all in the pan and keep heating until it is cooking thoroughly.
+- Heat the lard or vegetable oil in a large skillet until hot or shimmering over medium-high heat.
+Slowly add the strained mole sauce, which will instantly start to sizzle.
+Continue adding until it is all in the pan, and keep heating until it cooks thoroughly.
 Reduce the heat and partially cover with a lid.
-Simmer for 1 hour stirring often.
+Simmer for 1 hour, stirring often.

-- With a large (or 1/2 sheet pan) overlap 1 dozen corn tortillas.
-Brush on a scant amount of oil over each tortilla.
-Heat in a 350 degree oven for 3 or 4 minutes until just soft.
+- With a large (1/2 sheet pan), one dozen corn tortillas overlapped, brush on a scant amount of oil over each tortilla.
+Heat in (350°F or 175°C) oven for 3 or 4 minutes until just soft.

-- Cover the enchiladas with the remaining sauce and spread out with a rubber spatula to make sure all of the tortillas are completely covered.
-Add a layer of plastic wrap or parchment paper, followed by a layer of heavy duty aluminum foil.
+- Cover the enchiladas with the remaining sauce and spread out with a rubber spatula to ensure all the tortillas are completely covered.
+Next, add a layer of plastic wrap or parchment paper, followed by a layer of heavy-duty aluminum foil.

 - Bake the enchiladas for 20 minutes.
 Remove from the oven and remove the foil and plastic wrap.
 Top with Oaxaca or Monterrey Jack Cheese and return to the oven for 15-20 minutes more until the cheese is melted and slightly golden brown.
 Remove from the oven and allow to rest for 5-8 minutes.

-- For service, plate 2 enchiladas per plate and garnish (optional) with additional diced onion, Mexican crema (sour cream), guacamole and fresh chopped cilantro.
+- For service, plate two enchiladas per plate and garnish (optional) with additional diced onion, Mexican crema (sour cream), guacamole, and fresh chopped cilantro.